OCSB Education Development Charges (EDC) Notice of Public Meetings

 Bidding on OCSB Construction and Renovation Projects

 The Government of Ontario’s “Broader Public Sector” (BPS) Procurement Directive (2011) applies to our construction and tendering practices.
 For projects over $100,000 in value, firms must be pre-qualified in order to bid.
-The current list of pre-qualified contractors, under nine broad construction sectors, are as follows:
+Firms who wish to apply for pre-qualification status may do so on an annual basis – for information, please email us at email@example.com.
+The current list of pre-qualified contractors, under seven broad construction sectors, are as follows:

 The Board’s Procurement Procedures Manual and policy can be found in the Purchasing Department’s section.